top of page

 At early stages, every startup begins with assumptions.
 The product might work.
 The market might exist.
 The team might execute well.

 Traction is the first signal that those assumptions are starting to hold.
+Investors typically read this slide through four lenses.

 Execution ability